-If your life is anything like mine 2020 has been a difficult year in many ways.
+If your life is anything like mine 2021 has been full of challenges and blessings.
 Although the future is highly uncertain, the way you view and manage your health is still significantly in your control!

 In order to create positive change in your health, or any area of your life, it is best to focus on problem solving strategies rather than obsessing over specific goals.
 We have all set goals that we have met and goals that have fallen short.
 I would like to introduce a concept that will help improve success and avoid the pitfalls of coming up short and ultimately giving up on your health outcomes.

 Researchers have identified that the area of the brain responsible for recording our failures inhibits motivation to try again by suppressing dopamine-releasing neurons.
 This is to keep you from wasting time by repeating unsuccessful behaviors.
 Therefore, when goals are measured in terms of success and failure this area of the brain kills your incentive to give things another try.

 Another function of the brain that affects outcome-oriented goals is implicit memory, which keeps track of patterns.
 Over time, implicit memory encourages you to stop unpleasant, difficult and painful behaviors.
 Because this happens unconsciously it may be weeks later before you notice that you’re off track and explains why most people revert back to their regular behaviors.

 To avoid this common pitfall and set yourself up for success it is best to focus on the process of solving a problem and the joy that comes with figuring it out.
 You can be the designer of your goals, habits and behaviors.

 By our very nature, we are always experimenting with solutions for a number of problems that make our life better.
 You keep your toothbrush by the bathroom sink, put you keys by the door to grab them on the way out, put reminders on the fridge and this works because it works with your brain.